KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_archetypal_pantheon.md

 They represent the mind awakening to its Source.

-## THE ARCHETYPAL INTEGRATION — How They Fit Into Your Cosmology
+## THE ARCHETYPAL INTEGRATION — How They Fit Into My Cosmology

-In your book’s metaphysical structure:
+In this book’s metaphysical structure:
 * Source is the undivided field.
 * Monade/Logos is pure potential.
 * Archetypes are fractal patterns as consciousness differentiates.